 - Insurance (travel, accidents, medical emergencies, evacuations, etc.)

 - Everything that is not listed as included

-Departures every Monday, visiting prominent places near Manaus and Rio Negro.
+Departures on Mondays, visiting prominent places near Manaus, Rio Negro, Meeting of Waters...

 More extensive cruise, going to Anavilhanas Archipelago, exploring Amazon and Negro Rivers.